catie-aq/blog-vaniila/_i18n/en/_posts/2025-07-18-bayesian_cyber_en.md

 # What Makes Zero-Day Attacks So Dangerous?
 <p style="text-align:justify;">
-A zero-day attack targets software vulnerabilities that are completely unknown to developers and defenders—meaning there’s zero time to patch them before they’re exploited.
+A zero-day attack targets software vulnerabilities that are completely unknown to developers and defenders—meaning there’s zero time to patch them before they’re exploited.<br>

 Traditional AI models in cybersecurity are trained on past data, which works well for detecting known threats.
 But when the threat is new and unseen, these models are essentially blind.
 Worse, they may still offer a confident prediction—even when they’re wrong.
 </p>